Microplastics Invade the Human Brain: Unveiling the Hidden Health Crisis and Solutions

 Cognitive Decline: Early studies suggest a possible connection between plastic accumulation and memory or mental impairments.

-Chemical Leaching: Microplastics often carry toxic additives like phthalates and BPA, which disrupt hormonal balance and cellular function.
+Chemical Leaching: Microplastics often contain toxic additives such as phthalates and BPA, which disrupt hormonal balance and cellular function.

 Dr Divya Tirva, a professor involved in the study, warns, "This isn't just an environmental issue—it's a ticking time bomb for human health."